katieprogrammes/COMP3015-CW1/README.md

 A8 - I was having problems understanding an error with a variable not being recognised.
 It helped me understand why I was getting the error and where I needed to move the variable to.
 The prompt and response can be seen here: https://copilot.microsoft.com/shares/WLerBNcmcbx7syVhCBB8f

+## How to Run the Protoype
+The Release folder contains a standalone .exe that runs without Visual Studio.
+All required assets (models, textures, shaders) are included in the project folder.
+Simply run the executable to start the prototype.

+## Youtube Link